Every empire has

 Code at sixteen.

 Senior high school.
 Sixteen years old.
-Stumbled into programming and couldn't leave.
-While most people that age were figuring out what they wanted to do, I already knew — I just had no idea how hard it was going to be to get there.
+Stumbled into programming and never left.
+Most people that age were still figuring out what they wanted.
+I already knew.
+I just had no idea what it would actually take to get there.

 College wasn't an option.

 Financial setbacks made the traditional path impossible.
 No university.
 No safety net.
-So I took the only real option available: I got a job.
+So I got a job.
 Teleperformance.
 A BPO call center in Manila.
-Eight-hour shifts, headset on, taking calls — and saving every peso I could toward something better.
+Eight-hour shifts, headset on, taking calls.
+Saving every peso I could toward something better.

 Zuitt.
 Paid for it myself.

 While still working, I self-funded a coding bootcamp.
 Zuitt, Manila.
-I treated it like a professional, not a student — because for me, the stakes were different.
+I treated it like a professional, not a student.
+The stakes were different for me.
 The curriculum wasn't the point.
 The standard was.
-That's when the gap between finishing and excelling became permanently clear.
+That's when the gap between finishing and excelling became clear.

 Full-stack.
 Front to back.

 Shipped real products.
 React, TypeScript, Node, Python.
 Built chat apps, reservation systems, a facial recognition experiment that didn't work but taught more than anything that did.
-The code was never the goal — solving problems beautifully was.
+The code was never the goal.
+Solving problems well was.